gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

    This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
-In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc', 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
+In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.

    More specifically, the 'key' parameter is composed as follows.